AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-Pipeline parallelism is an orthogonal technique for DNNs training with deep repeated structures.
-Non-regular models, like many CNNs, are not best-suited for pipeline parallelism.
-Megatron~\cite{megatron} combines data-, operator- and pipeline parallelisms to train more regular Transformer networks with repeated structures.
-In this section, we show that AutoDDL provides performance benefits against hand-tuned Megatron even when pipeline parallelism is enabled.

-We have tested two Transformer models with different sizes: The deeper model has 36 layers, model dimension 4,096, and 32 attention heads, each of size 128.
-The wider model has 20 layers with model dimension 8,192, 64 attention heads of size 128.
-Notably, the wider model is consistent with our previous experiments on the Piz Daint Supercomputer.
-We have tested the models with different pipeline stages and report the best one.
-The micro-batch for each pipeline stage is the smallest to maximize pipeline utilization.
-The operator- and data- parallelisms are hand-tuned to be optimal for Megatron and automatically generated for AutoDDL.

-Pipeline parallelism splits a batch into micro-batch.
-Different micro-batches work on different pipeline stages in parallel.
-We have not included Summa since 1) Summa is inherently expensive when coupled with pipeline parallelism.
-Summa splits the model weights in 2d without any replication.
-Each pipeline micro-batch must communicate the whole model, whereas AutoDDL and Megatron only communicate the model gradients when a batch is complete.
-2) Unlike the other two methods, one would have to hand-tune the number of micro-batches for each number of pipeline stages: smaller micro-batch size implies better pipeline utilization but more model weights communications.
-In addition, the 2d mesh of nodes needs to be tuned.
-Finding the best pipelined Summa requires much more computing power and engineering efforts.
+In this section, we demonstrate that AutoDDL offers performance advantages over hand-tuned Megatron with pipeline parallelism.
+Pipeline parallelism is a technique mainly used for training DNNs with deep repeated structures, and non-regular models such as CNNs (for example, VGG) are not well-suited for this approach.
+Therefore we only use Transformer models for the evaluation of pipeline parallelism.
+Megatron combines data-, operator-, and pipeline- parallelisms for Transformer models.
+For AutoDDL, we adopt the 1F1B pipeline schedule~\cite{pipedream,2bw}, which is widely used in deep learning frameworks such as Colossal-AI~\cite{ColossalAI} and Alpa~\cite{alpa}.
+Summa is not included in the baselines for two reasons.
+First, Summa is inherently expensive when combined with pipeline parallelism because it splits the model weights in a 2D way without any weights replication.
+This means that Summa has to communicate the entire model for each micro-batch, whereas AutoDDL and Megatron only communicate the entire model gradients when a mini-batch is complete.
+Second, unlike the other two methods, Summa requires hand-tuning of the number of micro-batches for each number of pipeline stages.
+Smaller micro-batch sizes imply better pipeline utilization but also more model weight communication.
+In addition, the 2D mesh topology of processes also needs to be tuned.
+Consequently, finding the best pipelined Summa implementation requires significantly more computing power, and Summa with pipeline parallelism has resulted in much worse performance compared with Megatron and AutoDDL during our experiments.

+We evaluate the performance of two Transformer models (wide and deep) with different model sizes.
+The wide model consists of 20 layers with a model dimension of 8,192, and 64 attention heads with a head dimension of 128.
+On the other hand, the deep model consists of 36 layers with a model dimension of 4,096, and 32 attention heads with a head dimension of 128.
+For all baselines, we test the two models with different numbers of pipeline stages on Piz Daint with the best empirical micro-batch size for every configuration, and only report the best performance for each model.
+For Megatron, the configuration of operator and data parallelisms are hand-tuned to achieve the best performance.
+For AutoDDL, the parallelization strategy for operator and data parallelisms are automatically selected using the heuristic search algorithm.